Category Archives: album reviews

 Join me next in our series as I review an album that has a lot of nostalgia for me.
 It’s American Apathy.
 Often overlooked in the conversation, it’s time to shine the spotlight on this album that’s brought us several iconic tracks.
 Stay right here with us.

-Dope: Life Album Review
+Dope: Life Album Review (EDSAE)

 Continuing my review of every Dope studio album ever, we’re up to 2001’s Life.